jjf21/profile/_posts/2024-05-25-custom-subdomains-with-rails-and-heroku.markdown

 ---
 layout: post
-title:  "How to Implement Dedicated Subdomains in a Ruby on Rails App Hosted on Heroku"
+title:  "How to Implement dynamic Subdomains in a Ruby on Rails App Hosted on Heroku"
 excerpts: ""
 ---